-When you’re in Wisconsin, no outdoor event is complete without Roasted Corn.
+When you’re in Wisconsin, no outdoor event is complete without roasted or grilled corn.
 Here is our guide for how to roast corn that tastes just as good as the State Fair corn on the cob!

 It was such a treat when she would come home with a bag full of corn in the husk, and we would get to sit outside shucking the corn before popping it into the biggest pot she owned.

 It was not until I came to Wisconsin, however, that I learned there was another way to cook corn on the cob that makes it a staple at every outdoor event in the state.

 From the Wisconsin State Fair to small family BBQs, you will nearly always find someone holding an ear of roasted sweet corn by the husk and chowing down.

 How do you know if those little yellow and white kernels are actually plump and juicy and not brown, withered, and dry?